-Onward and Upward in the Garden: Katherine S White.
+Onward and Upward in the Garden by Katherine S White.
 This is a timeless classic.
-Written in 1958 it is a refreshing collection of essays about gardening, writing and the inspiration we receive.
+Written in 1958, it is a refreshing collection of essays about gardening, writing and the inspiration we receive.

 To Garden with God by Christine Sine.
 A collection of reflections on faith and gardening.
 I am amazed at the ways that people have used this book to help them connect their faith and their time in the garden

 Note: As an Amazon Associate I receive a small amount for purchases made through these links.